MHaringa/insurancerating/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have added:

-* Added argument in construct_tariff_classes function to construct classes for a severity model.
-In the previous version of this package only tariff classes for frequency models could be constructed.
+* Function added to split rows with a time period longer than one month to multiple rows with a time period of exactly one month each.

 ## Test environments
-* local OS X install, R 3.6.0
+* local OS X install, R 3.6.1
 * win-builder (devel and release)

 ## R CMD check results